abdelrahman-gaber/abdelrahman-gaber/README.md

 ### Hi there 👋

-I am Abdelrahman, an AI Engineer currently working at [Telexistence](https://tx-inc.com/en/home/) in Tokyo, Japan.
+I am Abdelrahman, a Computer Vision Engineer currently working at [NVISO](https://nviso.ai/en) in Tokyo, Japan.

 I am intersted in machine learning, specially computer vision applications.
 I also have some experience with robotics and computer graphics.